 You can easily find shipping horror stories about any of the three providers.

-While you are considering the what the cheapest way to ship something is, it depends on where you're sending the package, what time line you need it to arrive and the dimensions and weight of the package.
+Things to consider when researching the cheapest way to ship something include where you're sending the package, what time-line you need it to arrive, and the dimensions and weight of the package.

-I'll leave out add ones like shipping insurance for the sake of brevity in this article...
+I'll leave out add-ons like shipping insurance for the sake of brevity in this article...